 I was on the fence about biker romances, but I grabbed this one on NetGalley because one of my favorite podcasts, Dear Bitches, Smart Authors, have talked frequently about the crack that is a Kristen Ashley novel.
 I decided to find out for myself why this author was so addicting.

-I received a free ARC of this book in exchange for an honest review.
+I received an ARC of this novel free from NetGalley in exchange for an honest review.

 A biker from a broken home and a woman struggling to take care of her son on her own connect years after knowing each other in high school and try to forge a relationship through the emotional baggage they’re carrying.
 For a full synopsis, see this book’s Goodreads page.